-Dependents that are subject to a joint custody arrangement will be considered a member of the family, if they live with the applicant or resident family 50 percent or more of the time.

-When more than one applicant or assisted family (regardless of program) are claiming the same dependents as family members, the family with primary physical custody at the time of the initial examination or reexamination will be able to claim the dependents.
-If there is a dispute about which family should claim them, the PHA will make the determination based on available documents such as court orders, an IRS income tax return showing which family has claimed the child for income tax purposes, school records, or other credible documentation.
+Dependents that are subject to a joint custody arrangement will be considered a member of the family, if they live with the applicant or participant family 50 percent or more of the time.
+A parent who has joint custody may include the child(ren) in the household providing that the other parent is not already receiving rental assistance for the same child(ren).
+When more than one applicant or participant family (regardless of program) is claiming the same dependents as family members, the family with primary custody ("placement") at the time of the initial examination or reexamination will be able to claim the dependents.
+If there is a dispute about which family should claim them, the PHA will make the determination based on available documents such as court orders, school records, or an IRS return showing which family has claimed the child for income tax purposes, or other credible documents.